purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/asset-pipeline.md

 ## .gitignore

-We need the folloewing `.gitignore` file.
+We need the following `.gitignore` file.

 ```
 dist